M-P-P-C/pymomorphic/.github/README.md

 cd "my_python_envs"

 #This will download the files from github
-git clone -b <branch-name> --single-branch https://<your-username>:<your-private-token>@github.com/M-P-P-C/pymomorphic3.git
+git clone -b <branch-name> --single-branch https://<your-username>:<your-private-token>@github.com/M-P-P-C/pymomorphic.git

 #cd into the folder you downloaded from github
-cd "pymomorphic3"
+cd "pymomorphic"

 #Then set up the Python Virtual Environment into a folder called "pymomorphic3_venv"
-python3 -m venv "pymomorphic3_venv"
+python3 -m venv "pymomorphic_venv"

 #Finally, you can quickly install all required dependencies into your virtual environment with
 pip install -r "requirements.txt"